betagento/docker-magento2/README.md

 * Locate to the project and copy "docker-compose.override.yml.dist" to "docker-compose.override.yml"

-* Change the default "magento2" to your project's name in the "docker-compose.override.yml" (there are 2 references, under the "cron" section and under the "apache" section)
+* Change the default "betagento" to your project's name in the "docker-compose.override.yml" (there are 2 references, under the "cron" section and under the "apache" section)

 * Add `"127.0.0.1  betagento.com"` to `/etc/hosts` on host machine